Powerlearnproject/se-day1-assignment-usanCode/README.md

 Answer:I understand software engineering as all engineering means used to conceive, imagine, develop and maintain any software system.
 Software engineering involves writing code with the help of programming languages by which we can create any kind of software project.

 Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.

 Answer:
 What helped software engineering to evolve are: